 Communications expert Garland Pollard is a writer, web content editor and search engine strategist who believes that the word is the center of any online project or effort.
-An editor and a business and travel writer, he has two decades of experience across all media, including newspapers, TV, radio, magazines and the web, and is communications director for the Episcopal Diocese of Southwest Florida.
-His website BrandlandUSA.com chronicles the history and embraces the future of America’s great legacy brands.
+A contract web editor and a business and travel writer, he has two decades of experience across all media, including newspapers, TV, radio, magazines and the web.
+His website BrandlandUSA.com chronicles the history and business of America’s great legacy brands, and is the only website entirely dedicated to legacy brands.
+He also assists his wife, Alice, with her restarted fashion brand Jack Tar Togs, the circa 1916 original maker of the sailor suit.

 Started at an NBC Affiliate